 Some of our Services allow you to upload, submit, store, send or receive content.
 You retain ownership of any intellectual property rights that you hold in that content.
 In short, what belongs to you stays yours.

-- https://github.com/otherjoel/blogger2kirby - scripts to export your Blogger blog posts with images and comments to a bunch of Markdown files
+- https://github.com/otherjoel/blogger2kirby - python scripts to export your Blogger blog posts with images and comments to a bunch of Markdown files

 templates use XML